Where We've Been and Where We're Going

 Of Wind & Wolves—J.M.
 Elliot

-Work in Progress—Excerpts from my seventh-century novel:
+Work in Progress—Excerpts and Updates from my seventh-century novel

 Great idea.
 Headed to Introduce myself now!